 We have issued stock-based compensation in the form of restricted stock to our employees and directors.
 For employees, such compensation has been issued pursuant to our Long-term Incentive Compensation ("LTIC") program.
 The LTIC program is comprised of an annual deferred stock grant component and a multi-year performance share component.
 Awards granted pursuant to the annual deferred stock component are considered equity awards and expensed straight-line over the vesting period, with issuances recorded as a reduction to additional paid in capital.
 Awards granted pursuant to the performance share component are considered liability awards and are expensed over the service period, with issuances recorded as a reduction to accrued expense.
-The compensation expense recognized related to both of these award types is recorded as property operating costs for those employees whose job is related to property operation and as general and administrative expense for all other employees and directors in the accompanying consolidated statements of income.
-See Note 12 to our accompanying consolidated financial statements for further detail on our stock-based compensation.
+The compensation expense recognized related to both of these award types is recorded as property operating costs for those employees whose job is related to property operation and as general and administrative expense for all other employees and directors in the accompanying consolidated financial statements for further detail on our stock-based compensation.